sachinym/Github-Advanced-Security/Getting-Started.md

      ![](./images/splitwindows.png)

-1. Feel free to use Zoom in/Zoom out option in your respective browser in order to view the integrated environement clearly and to get the complete options in GitHub & VS Code.
+1. Feel free to use Zoom in/Zoom out option in your respective browser to view the integrated environment clearly and to get the complete options in GitHub & VS Code.

    ![Picture1](./images/resolution.png )